opencv/opencv/modules/highgui/doc/reading_and_writing_images_and_video.rst

 .. highlight:: cpp

-.. index:: imdecode

-.. _imdecode:

 imdecode
 ------------
+Reads an image from a buffer in memory.

 .. ocv:function:: Mat imdecode( InputArray buf,  int flags )

-    Reads an image from a buffer in memory.

     :param buf: Input array of vector of bytes.